Audrina Patridge's Ex Slams Spencer Pratt After He Jokes Justin Bobby Is Their Daughter's Real Father

 Jason Kempin/Getty Images

-Spencer Pratt has said many controversial things, but this might be the most "vile" thus far.
+Spencer Pratt has said many controversial things, but this might be the most "vile" thus far—at least according to one person.

-Now, it's unclear if this comment was made in jest or if Spencer truly questions the paternity of the 3-year-old, but it has definitely ruffled Bohan's feathers.
+Now, it's very likely the comment was made in jest, but it's definitely ruffled Bohan's feathers.
 In a new Instagram post to his private account, Corey slams Pratt for making "vile and disgusting" statements about his family in order to keep his "name in the headlines."

 "You can say whatever filth you want about YOUR family, cast-mates or even myself but I draw the line when it comes to MY daughter," he emotionally captions a photo of his middle finger.
 "Kirra is an innocent three year old child."